tindn/resume/print.md

 ## Software Development Skills

-- Build web applications with JavaScript, TypeScript, ReactJs, and Redux.
+- Build web applications with JavaScript, ReactJs, and Angular 6.
-- Build mobile applications using ReactNative and Ionic.
+- Build mobile applications using ReactNative.
 - Build RESTful APIs using NodeJs and C#.
 - Employ agile and waterfall development methodologies.
 - Use test frameworks Jest, Mocha, and NUnit.